tarantool/doc/doc/book/box/engines/memtx.rst

 .. image:: memtx/fibers-channels.svg

-To interact with external users, there is a separate :ref:`network thread <atomic-threads_fibers_yields>` also called the **IPROTO thread**.
+To interact with external users, there is a separate :ref:`network thread <atomic-threads_fibers_yields>` also called the **iproto thread**.
-The IPROTO thread receives a request from the network, parses and checks the statement, and transforms it into a special structure—a message containing an executable statement and its options.
+The iproto thread receives a request from the network, parses and checks the statement, and transforms it into a special structure—a message containing an executable statement and its options.
-Then the IPROTO thread ships this message to the TX thread and runs the user's request in a separate fiber.
+Then the iproto thread ships this message to the TX thread and runs the user's request in a separate fiber.

 .. image:: memtx/iproto.svg